Travel guide

 Week + excursions 7 5 GB or more

-If you plan to upload many stories from Retiro or make video calls, choose a slightly larger data plan.
-To fine-tune according to your travel style, check how much data I need for travel.
-Remember that almost all plans can be extended without changing your eSIM if you run out.
+If you're going to upload a lot of stories from the Retiro or make video calls, choose a plan with more data.
+To refine based on your travel style, check out our guide on how to save eSIM data while traveling, with tips that work just as well in Madrid as in any other city.
+Remember that almost all plans can be extended without changing eSIMs if you run out of data mid-trip.

 eSIM Madrid: internet in Barajas and the city center without roaming